Tclack88/blog/_posts/2019-05-23-music-sort.md

 ---
 The following write-up is for my music sorting code found [here][sortmus] on my GitHub account.

+UPDATE (30 Aug 2020)<br>
+By request, a Windows executable has been created.
+Code has been updated as well to be "Operating System Neutral" so provided all depednecies are satisfied (downloading ffmpeg for Windows users), it should be fine.
+See specific Windows instructions [here](https://github.com/Tclack88/SortMusic#windows-users).

 ## Origin Story
 So shortly after high school I had an HP laptop (1st mistake) that had suddenly lost its ability to charge.
 I didn't have very many important documents on it, but I was bummed out that my music was locked away.